Phil Scott

-Philip Brian Scott (born August 4, 1958) is an American politician, businessman, and stock car racer who has served since 2017 as the 82nd governor of Vermont.
+Philip Brian Scott (born August 4, 1958) is an American politician, stock car racer, and businessman who has served since 2017 as the 82nd governor of Vermont.
 A member of the Republican Party, he was a representative for the Washington District in the Vermont Senate from 2001 to 2011 and the 81st lieutenant governor of Vermont from 2011 to 2017.

 Scott was first elected governor of Vermont in the 2016 general election, and was reelected in 2018, 2020, 2022, and 2024.
 Scott's 2024 margin of victory is the largest in any Vermont gubernatorial election since 1946.
 As of 2025, Scott is the second-longest serving incumbent governor in the U.S.

-One of the nation's most popular governors, Scott is often described as a moderate Republican.
+One of the nation's most popular governors, Scott is often described as a moderate Republican or a liberal Republican.
+According to the Cook Partisan Voting Index, Vermont is the most Democratic-leaning U.S. state (D+17).

 Early life

 Philip B. Scott was born on August 4, 1958, in Barre, Vermont, the son of Marian (Beckley) and Howard Roy Scott (1914–1969).
 His father was disabled after being wounded while serving in World War II and later worked as a vehicle permit supervisor for the state highway department.
 In 1973, Scott's mother married Robert F. Dubois (1919–1983).

 Scott graduated from Barre's Spaulding High School in 1976.
 Scott is a 1980 graduate of the University of Vermont, where he received a Bachelor of Science degree in industrial education.